Local asymptotics of selection models with applications in Bayesian selective inference: Abstract

 \section{Abstract}

-Contemporary focus on selective inference provokes interest in the asymptotic properties of selection models, as the working inferential models in the conditional approach to inference after selection.
-In this paper, we derive an asymptotic expansion of the local likelihood ratios of selection models.
-We show that under mild regularity conditions, they behave asymptotically like a sequence of Gaussian selection models.
-This generalizes the Local Asymptotic Normality framework of \cite{lecam} to a class of non-regular models, and indicates a notion of local asymptotic selective normality as the appropriate simplifying theoretical framework for analysis of selective inference.
-Furthermore, we establish practical consequences for Bayesian selective inference.
-Specifically, we derive the asymptotic shape of Bayesian posterior distributions constructed from selection models, and show that they will typically be significantly miscalibrated in a frequentist sense, demonstrating that the familiar asymptotic equivalence between Bayesian and frequentist approaches does not hold under selection.
+{Contemporary focus on selective inference has renewed interest in the theory of selection models.
+In this paper, we analyze the asymptotic properties of selection models built on independent and identically distributed observations.
+We show that, under suitable regularity conditions, they behave asymptotically like a sequence of Gaussian selection models.
+This provides a natural generalization of the Local Asymptotic Normality framework of \cite{lecam}, and indicates a notion of local asymptotic selective normality as the appropriate simplifying theoretical framework for analysis of selective inference.
+As a key application, we consider the methodological consequences of the asymptotic theory for Bayesian selective inference.
+Specifically, we prove that the posterior distribution constructed from a selection model under a fixed prior is asymptotically equivalent to the posterior derived in the corresponding asymptotic Gaussian selection model under a uniform prior.
+Notably, the latter is often mis-calibrated in a frequentist sense, particularly for one-sided selection mechanisms.
+This demonstrates that the familiar asymptotic equivalence between Bayesian and frequentist approaches does not hold under selection.}

-\textbf{Keywords}: Asymptotics; Local asymptotic normality; Frequentist calibration; Posterior distribution; Selective inference; Selection models.
+\textbf{Keywords}: Asymptotics, Local asymptotic normality, Frequentist calibration, Posterior distribution, Selective inference, Selection models.